raycast/extensions/extensions/dlmoji/README.md

 ![Main Panel](./assets/Main-Panel.png)

-1. `Emoji Translate` performs better when handling English query text.
+1. `Emoji Translate` can handle both Human Languages and Emojis!
+Powered by [EmojiTranslate](https://emojitranslate.com/) API & [EMOJIALL](https://www.emojiall.com/en/text-translator-page) Translator API.
 2. `Emotion Analysis` is powered by [deepmoji](https://github.com/bfelbo/DeepMoji), trained on tweets with emojis to understand how language is used to express emotions.
 Note that deepmoji only used [63 kinds of emojis](https://github.com/bfelbo/DeepMoji/blob/master/emoji_overview.png) to express emotions.
-3. `Verbatim Translate` only supports Chinese query text and needs a relatively long response time.
-To gain a better experience, this API is turned off by default.

 ## Configuration